akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 # Display the reference entities

-To display the existing [reference entities](/articles/what-about-reference-entities.html), click on `Entities` menu.
+To display the existing [reference entities](/articles/what-about-reference-entities.html), click on the `Entities` menu.

 No reference entity is created by default.